donxw/OLED_XBM_Animation/README.md

 Start a new arduino sketch.
 If not already installed, use library manager to install the U8g2 library.
 It is extremely well documented here:  https://github.com/olikraus/u8g2/wiki.

 The animation works by sequentially drawing each frame stored in program memory.
 The AsyncDelay library is used to govern the rate at which the next frame is drawn.
-Basically, when the AsyncDelay timer expires, it increments the frame number variable animation_state to draw the next sequential frame.
+When the AsyncDelay timer expires, the if statement is triggered to increment the frame number variable (animation_state) used in the switch case statment to draw the next sequential frame.
 When the max or min frame is reached, the direction of presenting the frames is reversed.

 The frames are put into program memory by storing the XBM files for each frame into a matrix.
 The 0 index element is the first frame, 1 index is the second frame and so on.